Parallels Provider

 crabbox run --provider parallels --parallels-template tahoe-latest -- xcodebuild -version

-#Template Requirements
+#Template requirements

-Each template should already include:
+Each source VM should already include:

-• a stable guest SSH user;
+- a stable guest SSH user;

-• OpenSSH server listening on ssh.port;
+- an OpenSSH server listening on

-• Crabbox sync tools for the target OS (git, rsync or archive sync tools,
+ssh.port; - Crabbox sync tools for the target OS (

 For macOS templates, use a user with SSH login permission and a writable parallels.workRoot, for example /Users/<user>/crabbox.
 For Windows native templates, configure OpenSSH Server and PowerShell.
 For Windows WSL2 templates, make sure wsl.exe works for the SSH user.